awsdocs/aws-step-functions-developer-guide/doc_source/sample-project-container-task-notification.md

 ## IAM Example<a name="sample-container-iam-example"></a>

-This example IAM policy generated by the sample project includes the least privilege necessary to execute the state machine and related resources\.
-It is a best practice to include only those permissions necessary in your IAM policies
+This example AWS Identity and Access Management \(IAM\) policy generated by the sample project includes the least privilege necessary to execute the state machine and related resources\.
+It's a best practice to include only those permissions that are necessary in your IAM policies\.

 ```
 {